Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The value of the speed limit is 299,792,458 meters per second, usually denoted by the letter c.
 Most people refer to this speed as the speed of light.
 But that's not the best way to think about it.
 For one thing, it's the speed of any massless particle, not just the speed of photons.
 The most important thing about this speed is that it's a speed limit for all signals.

 The existence of this speed limit means that the night sky is a time machine.
-When you look up at night and gaze at the stars, the starlight you see has different ages, from a minimum of 4.4 years (Alpha Centauri) to a maximum of 2.5 million years (the Andromeda Galaxy).
+When you look up at night and gaze at the stars, the starlight you see has different rel-ages, from a minimum of 4.4 years (Alpha Centauri) to a maximum of 2.5 million years (the Andromeda Galaxy).
 The largest telescopes can detect light that is older than any dinosaur fossil, and even older than the Earth itself.
 The oldest light is the cosmic microwave background (detected by radio telescopes).
-Its photons were emitted about 380,000 years after the Big Bang, which makes them about 13.8 billion years old.
+Its photons were emitted about 380,000 years after the Big Bang, which gives them a rel-age of about 13.8 billion years old.
 In this sense, astronomers are also archaeologists, looking backwards in time, using a fossil record made of light.
 The light has travelled undisturbed for even billions of years, until, at last, in a final act before ceasing to be, it offers up its quantum of energy, perfectly preserved for aeons, into the waiting bucket of a telescope, pointed by a curious human towards the night sky.

 Here's where the fun begins.
 You can combine the speed limit rule with the rule-about-rules, and that's when weird things start to happen.
 If the speed limit rule is valid, then all inertial grids need to measure the same value for the speed limit.
 But remember that one of the allowable transformations for the inertial grid family talks about a boost, where one inertial grid is moving with respect to another.
 If two inertial grids are moving with respect to each other, then how can they possibly agree on the speed of anything?
 Most importantly, how could they measure the same value for the speed limit?